nwselfcheckout/archive-tools/README.md

   ```
 * Set the environment variables for the RCON password, port, and the server address.

-  Since this is designed to be run on the server, the address can be the private IPv4 address.
+  Since this is designed to be run on the server, the address can just be the private IPv4 address. `localhost` prolly works too.
   ```bash
   export MC_RCON_PASSWORD=password123
   export MC_RCON_PORT=1234